 There is a weak converse to this: suppose a grope body of height n-k lifts to the $\Gamma_k(W)$ cover.
 Then it extends to a map of a grope body of height n that lifts to the Γ cover.
-In general this map will not be suitable for a deformation move because it cannot be made embedded.
+In general this map will not be suitable for a deformation move because it is not an embedding.
+It may be possible to modify it to get an embedding, cf. I§7 and 5.4 below.

-3.7 Relation to finite type invariants.
+3.7 Relation to finite type filtrations.
 "Finite type" invariants of links are defined to be ones that do not detect changes of sufficient complexity.
-Specifically an invariant has "degree k" if it is unchanged by the following modifications of the link: suppose a disk intersects the link in k+1 segments, then it can be changed inside the disk to a new configuration with the property that if any one segment is omitted then the result is isotopic (in the disk, rel boundary) to the corresponding omission from the original.
+Specifically a "degree k" modification is defined as follows: suppose a 3-ball intersects the link in k segments.
+Change the intersection with the ball to a new configuration with the property that if any one segment is omitted then the result is isotopic (in the disk, rel boundary) to the corresponding omission from the original.
+An invariant is said to be "finite type of degree < k" if it is unchanged by degree-k modifications.
+More precisely an invariant defined for a class of links is finite type of degree k if the class is closed under degree k+1 modifications and the invariant is unchanged by these modifications.

 "Finite type" is related to the grope picture as follows.
 The simplest capped surface is a once-punctured torus with a single pair of caps.
 Similarly the simplest grope of height n is obtained by always replacing caps with copies of this simplest capped surface.
 Figure 4 shows the simplest grope of height 2.
 Arbitrary grope moves can be subdivided into a sequence of moves all using the simplest grope, so we focus on these.
 Such a grope has 2^n caps.
 We can further suppose that the embeddings used as data for a move have each cap intersecting a single M 2-handle in a point.
 The neighborhood of the grope is then a disk that intersects the attaching link of the 2-handles in 2^n segments.
 The grope move changes the attaching link by pushing it across A^ .
 But in fact we could pull all but one of these out of the disk, to arrange the intersection to be 2^n sub-segments of one of the original segments.
 After this the grope move changes only one of the original segments.
 Thus omitting any one of these segments trivializes the move.
-The conclusion is that grope moves of height n on a link are invisible to finite-type invariants of degree less than 2^n .
+The conclusion is that grope moves of height n on a link are modifications of degree 2^n .
+Conant and Teichner [CT] have developed a sharper relation between gropes and finite type that characterizes modifications of arbitrary degree.